-Interpersonal skills: how someone interacts with other people.
+Interpersonal skills: The way in which a person interacts with other people.

 IMPLEMENTATION OPTIONS

 DO NOW:

 (You may choose to present the Warm Up activity as a written Do Now.
 Present the questions on the board or overhead, and have students write only their answers on index cards.
 You could also choose to give the students a handout by copying Facilitator Resource 1, DO NOW.)